 Serpentine : for erhu and percussion with video and spoken poetry / Daniel Portelli.

 by Daniel Portelli (2017)

-Serpentine is a multimodal work that centres around winding shapes and lines of movement such as those made by a serpent or snake.
-From a visual perspective it is portrayed as a geometrical sine wave and rotating circles as well as non-geometrically through the use of a video camera by following lines on the ground while walking.
-Lines in the music have an equally flexible identity, and manifest as movements made by the musicians, grains and swarms of sound, pitch contours, and constellations of sound activity as they occur on a micro and macro level.
-Daniel Portelli's compositional process uses video as a 'sketching' process to inform his sonic ideas.
-This is complemented by the lines that emerge in Aden Rolfe's poem - both as concept and material.
-Taken from The Heavenly Emporium of Benevolent Knowledge, the text uses refrain and repetition to explore the poetic potential of categorisation through the figure of the snake.
+Serpentine is a multimedia piece for erhu, percussion and spoken word.
+It that centres around winding shapes and lines of movement such as those made by a serpent or snake.
+Lines in the music have a flexible identity, and manifest as asymmetrical percussive displacements, distorted grains and swarms of sound, pitch contours and energetic movements between performed actions.
+The video also portrays this curvature patterning through the use of a handheld camera that follows lines filmed on the side of the road.
+This is complemented by the story lines that emerge in Aden Rolfe's spoken poem.
+Collected from his work The Heavenly Emporium of Benevolent Knowledge, which is a poetic muse on the Australian bush.
+The text uses refrain and repetition to explore the potential of categorisation through the figure of the snake.

 Published by: Australian Music Centre — 1 facsimile score (17p. -- A4 (landscape))